rossmacarthur/stow/README.md

 git clone git@github.com:rossmacarthur/stow.git && cd stow
 ```

-Create venv using [pyenv][pyenv] or similar, you will need to use Python 3.6 or later
+Create a virtualenv using [pyenv][pyenv] or similar, you will need to use Python
+3.6 or later
 ```
 pyenv virtualenv stow
 pyenv local stow